Denis Pritt: Legal career

+At the end of June 1931, Pritt represented Bell and Snelling in Bell v Lever Bros Ltd, a landmark case establishing the principles for common mistake in common law.
+His "skill and tenacity" was an important reason why Bell and Snelling succeeded.

 In 1931, Pritt represented three Indian revolutionaries, Bhagat Singh, Sukhdev Thapar and Shivaram Rajguru before the Privy Council, arguing that the ordinance which had been used to establish a special tribunal to try them for the crime of murdering a policeman was ultra vires.
 The appeal was rejected, and the three men were executed by hanging within a month of their trial on 23 March 1931.
 Pritt successfully defended Ho Chi Minh in 1931 against a French request for his extradition from Hong Kong.
 In 1933, Pritt was chairman of the "International Commission of Inquiry into the Clarification of the Reichstag Fire", the so-called "London Counter-Process" to the Leipzig Reichstag Fire Process.
 In 1942, he initially defended Gordon Cummins but, due to a technicality, the trial was abandoned and restarted with a new jury, and Pritt was replaced by another lawyer.
 Cummins, then a serving member of the Royal Air Force, was known in the press as the Blackout Ripper and was accused of murdering four women, mutilating their bodies and attempting to murder two others.
 The defence was unsuccessful, a subsequent appeal was dismissed and Cummins was hanged in June 1942.

 Pritt's most high-profile case, which he lost, was defending the Kapenguria Six, a group of Kenyan political figures accused in 1952 of links with the Mau Mau: Jomo Kenyatta, Bildad Kaggia, Kung’u Karumba, Fred Kubai, Paul Ngei and Achieng Oneko.
-In this case, Pritt worked with a team of African, Indian and Afro-Caribbean lawyers including Achhroo Ram Kapila, H. O. Davies, Dudley Thompson and Fitz Remedios Santana de Souza.
+In this case, Pritt worked with a team of African, Indian and Afro-Caribbean lawyers including Achhroo Ram Kapila, H. O. Davies, Dudley Thompson, and Fitz Remedios Santana de Souza.

 Pritt played a significant role in the Singaporean "Fajar trial" in May 1954.
 He was the lead counsel of the University Socialist Club with the assistance of Lee Kuan Yew as the junior counsel and helped the club to win the case eventually.
 From 1965 to 1966, he was Professor of Law at the University of Ghana.

 Pritt was said to have encouraged Billy Strachan, a fellow communist activist and one of the pioneers of black civil rights in Britain, to study law.
 Strachan then went onto be elected the President of Inner London Justices' Clerks' Society, and became an expert in laws regarding adoption, marriage, and drink driving.